aryan008/recovery-pod/README.md

 What is the visual language? |	Jinja templating as noted above.
 Colouring as per testing norms, layout is informative, Fonts as per media display standard, images/recovery scores are clear and pop to the user, CTA buttons for site progression, JavaScript for score colouring and “active” page on site.
 What is the economy? |	The most important user/owner elements are easily recognised Readability and consistency |	Each site page is familiar to the user in terms of font/styling consistency

+### _Who/ What/ How_
+**Who is it for?** Users who want to understand metrics of athlete recovery, see their own recovery scores through form submission and improve their scores over time

+**What is it for?** Users who want to recover correctly each day

+**How will it achieve this?** Through creating a Recovery Pod site, and through Python/JavaScript/CSS/HTML, allow the user to log their recovery scores and see how recovered they are for the day

+### _User Stories_
+Performance is dictated by readiness, and this readiness can be boosted by taking the correct measures throughout the day.

+Hence, I want a site where I can:
+1. Create my own personal account for the Recovery Pod.
+2. Learn about the attributes of recovery
+3. Navigate easily
+4. See if I’m recovered or not
+5. See other user’s recovery scores
+6. Perform CRUD functionality on my entry for the day
+7. Change my password/delete my account
+8. Login/Logout